-3. Estimating Rotational Component of Ground Motion
+3. Estimating rotational component of ground motion

 In this study, with the aim of more comprehensive investigating the dynamic behavior of the dam, the rotational component of the earthquake is also considered.
 For this purpose, it is necessary to first calculate the rotational component of the earthquake with methods based on wave theory, which will be briefly explained below.
-Igel et al. (2007; 2005) completely recorded rotational ground motion, using ring laser gyroscope.
+Igel et al. have completely recorded rotational ground motion, using ring laser gyroscope (Igel et al., 2007; Igel et al., 2005).
 There are different methods proposed by the researchers to estimate the rotational components of the earthquake using two recorded translational components.
-The first method to estimate rotational component was proposed by New Mark (1969).
-In New Mark method, a simplified relation between translational and rotational components of earthquake was presented, which was investigated more in the further studies.
-In addition to New Mark method, other methods like time derivative and finite difference methods were also proposed (Ghafory-Ashtiany and Singh, 1986; Li et al., 2004).
-In this paper, Hong-Nan Li method (Li et al., 2004) is applied to estimate rotational component of the earthquake.
-Earthquake rotational components are consisted of two rocking components (about x and y axis) and one torsional component (about z axis).
+The first method to estimate rotational component was proposed by Newmark in 1969 (Newmark, 1969).
+In Newmark method, a simplified relation between translational and rotational components of earthquake was presented, which was investigated more in the further studies.
+In addition to Newmark method, other methods like time derivative and finite difference methods were also proposed (Ghafory-Ashtiany & Singh, 1986; Li et al., 2004).
+In this paper, Hong-Nan Li method (Li et al., 2004) is applied to estimate rotational component of the earthquake rotational components are consisted of two rocking components (about x and y axis) and one torsional component (about z axis).
+In this paper, the rotational component (about z axis) is estimated using horizontal and vertical components of ground motion (x and z directions).
+The Hang-Nan Li method (Li et al., 2004) is used for this purpose as follows.
+Seismic motions are generated by planar harmonic waves and according to Fig. 3 direction of propagation of these waves line in the vertical plane (x, z).
+These waves are decomposed into in-plane components of amplitude A_s in the plane perpendicular to propagation direction of the waves.
+The incidence and in-plane of the waves generate two rocking components of φ{gx} and φ{gy} at the free surface (Datta, 2010).

 Fig. 3.
-Propagation of SV wave and its reflection waves on the ground surface (Data, 2010)
+Propagation of SV wave and its reflection waves on the ground surface (Datta, 2010)